realmocean/realmocean-site/docs/annotations-module.md

 ---
-id: annotations
+id: arraylist
-title: Annotations Module
+title: ArrayList
-sidebar_label: Annotations Module
+sidebar_label: ArrayList
 ---
-### Annotations

 The `annotations` module includes a set of Spring-oriented annotations to make it easier to manage some AWE features.

 To include this module, just add the dependency to the pom descriptor: